refinedev/refine/documentation/docs/guides-and-concepts/upload/multipart-upload.md

 <br />

 :::tip
-We can reach the api url by using the `useApiUrl` hook.
+We can reach the API URL by using the `useApiUrl` hook.
 :::

-It looks like this.
+It will look like this.

 <>